igorwaw/web-random/content/post-quantum-2024.md

 So where do we stand now, in December 2024?

 - OpenSSL, the library responsible for something like 50% of the TLS support [citation needed], has a policy of only supporting official standards.
 They are now working on adding FIPS203, but current versions are missing it.
 However, OpenSSL can be extended with "providers" - external libriaries that add additional crypto algorithms.
-- Go, probably the second most common technology in the server world, has it's own crypto libraries and you guessed it: official versions don't support Kyber.
+- Go language, probably the second most common technology in the server world, has it's own crypto libraries and you guessed it: official versions don't support Kyber.
 - OpenSSH supports FIPS203, but only in the latest version 9.9, released in September 2024.
 It is, of course, too new to be included in mainstream Linux distros (Kali is a notable exception, though I'm stretching the definition of mainstream).

 ## Cloudflare to the rescue

 Cloudflare is one of the early adopters.
-The company provides many services, including TSL termination.
+The company provides many services, including TLS termination.
 Incidentally, I use it for my photo gallery.
 Nice to know that my completely insignificant website that only contains 100% public information is well protected against state-level adversaries of the future!
 The also publish [stats and articles about the topic](https://blog.cloudflare.com/tag/post-quantum/).

 ## Open Quantum Safe